 We have a highly rated nursery on campus and access to other resources to help you find childcare.

 My children are in school and want to go to University.
-Is Perth College UHI right for them?
+Is UHI Perth right for them?

 We offer great options for students who are ultimately interested in University.
 As a member of the University of the Highlands and Islands, we allow people to start as students here and continue directly onto a degree.
 We also offer a wide range of Highers that fit around both school and work.